sieve-data/docs/source/index.html.md

 }
 ```

 This endpoint allows you to submit video data to Sieve.
 Every video you submit to Sieve either needs to have a URL that is signed (secure) or public.
-Learn more about signed URLs for [AWS](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-signed-urls.html) or [GCP](https://cloud.google.com/storage/docs/access-control/signed-urls) at the respective links.
+Learn more about signed URLs for
+<a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html" target="_blank">AWS</a>
+or
+<a href="https://cloud.google.com/storage/docs/access-control/signed-urls" target="_blank">GCP</a>
+at the respective links.
 In addition, you need to supply a unique video name for each video.
 Optionally, you can also submit custom metadata for the video as a whole, alone with it's associated value.
-For example, if you have internal indexes or fields you want to track with our platform, this would be an easy way for you to port it into our platforrm.
-Sieve processes cuts videos into their individual frames and uses a set of filters to process them efficiently.
+For example, if you have internal indexes or fields you want to track with our platform, this would be an easy way for you to access those within Sieve as well.

 ### HTTP Request